phaethonp/we-ai/readme.md

 # Data framework for ai Solutions in AEC industry

-### Transform scattered processes into streamlined, assembly-line-like procedures<br>
+### Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.<br>